scut-cszcl/SFusion/README.md

-# TFusion: Transformer based N-to-One Fusion Block
+# SFusion: Self-attention based N-to-One Fusion Block

 Our implementation is on an NVIDIA RTX 3090 (24G) with PyTorch 1.8.1.